jdcantrell/goodrobot.net/src/about.md

 * I work at [Trulia](http://trulia.com).
 If you do anything on the site related to looking for a house/apartment, then I most likely had a hand in it.
-* I live in the San Francisco Bay area, California.
-It still feels weird to me after living most my life in Kansas.
-And I miss thunderstorms.
+* I live in the San Francisco Bay area.
+It still feels weird to me after living most my life in Kansas, and I miss thunderstorms.
 * I am still looking for that one project that I can really put some soul and heart into.
-* I've been a professional developer for 9 years, or rather I've been getting paid to write code for that long.
+* I've been a professional developer for 10 years, or rather I've been getting paid to write code for that long.
 I've learned a thing or two about writing good code, but still have a long road to go.
 * HTML, CSS, JS, PHP, MySQL, Python, Ruby, C, QBasic (these